 That's where growth happens in asking why.and then being honest in answering the question not for image sake but for the sake of personal growth.26/10/2016 #1 Charles David UpchurchThe article was okay, @Max Carter, but I could not tell who it was that wrote it.
 I see someone using the moniker of TMW, but I really don't like the term "whore" because it either refers to selling oneself or, just as bad, selling one's integrity.
 That's just me, Max, and nothing against you, personally.

-- Producer24/10/2016How Daily Questions Create a Quality LifeThis post shows you how the right questions can create a quality life.
-Benjamin Franklin answered two questions every day.
-Could it be that easy?!
-I discuss the power of questions, the importance of the right...
+- Producer24/10/2016How Daily Questions Create a Quality LifeThis post shows you how the right questions can create a quality life - in as little as six questions and six minutes a day!
+Could it be that easy?
+Read this post, try it out for 3 days, and tell me the results!
+I discuss the importance of...